-Data transfers across availability zones of a region are not free.
-If your workload is multi-region or there are transfers across billing zones, then expect additional bandwidth cost.
+Data transfers between availability zones in a region are not free.
+If your workload is multi-region or there are transfers across availability zones, then expect additional bandwidth cost.
 For more information, see Traffic across billing zones and regions.

 Create budgets to stay within the cost constraints identified by the organization.
 One way is to create budgets through Azure Cost Management.
 You can also create alerts to get notifications when certain thresholds are exceeded.
 For more information, see Create a budget using a template.

 In order to monitor cost of the entire cluster, along with compute cost, also gather cost information about storage, bandwidth, firewall, and logs.
 Azure provides various dashboards to monitor and analyze cost:

 Ideally, monitor cost in real time or at least at a regular cadence to take action before the end of the month when costs are already calculated.
 Also monitor the monthly trend over time to stay in the budget.

 To make data-driven decisions, pinpoint which resource (granular level) incurs most cost.
 Also have a good understanding of the meters that are used to calculate usage of each resource.
 By analyzing metrics, you can determine if the platform is over-sized for instance.
 You can see the usage meters in Azure Monitor metrics.

 Act on recommendations provided by Azure Advisor.
 There are other ways to optimize:

 Enable the cluster autoscaler to detect and remove underutilized nodes in the node pool.